 Most web designers simply produce screenshots of the work they did.

-I go beyond screenshots and explain the business rationale for re-designing or developing a website.
+Beyond screenshots, explain the business rationale for redesigning or developing a website.

 The case study adds business context to the project.

-You may have seen this type of content used in diet products, home improvement and web design portfolios.
+You may have seen this kind of content used in diet products, home improvement and web-design portfolios.

-Here’s the before and after of a recruitment web design we did.
+Here’s the before and after example of a recruitment web design.

 I like to borrow content ideas from movies and books.

 A good story is a way to attract and engage a person and get your message across, especially on blog posts shared on social media.

 My favourite writer has a great story on his website called Ranger Up Leads The Way.

-It’s about a business that drove $750,000 in social commerce sales as a result of the content they produced for their clothing business.
+It’s about a business that drove $750,000 in social commerce sales due to the content they produced for their clothing business.

 The page could have been called “how to create content for your business“.